Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Indian Harbour Beach has maintained its population within the last decade.
+Notes: Indian Harbour Beach has grown 8% within the last decade.
+Home prices have increased 2% since a year ago.

 Recommended as a Retirement Spot?
 Yes